1. Investment

 - Cost often depends on prescription and/or medical insurance, so an option may be low cost to someone with insurance or an employer benefit, and high to someone who is self-insured or doesn’t have health insurance.

-Keeping in mind that everyone has a different level of comfortability with their body, synthetic hormones, and talking with other humans about their health, we used the following guidelines to talk about invasiveness of options:
+Keeping in mind that everyone has a different level of comfortability, we used the following guidelines to talk about invasiveness of options:

 - We compare solutions to similar options in each category (supplements, pharmaceuticals, devices, telehealth, apps, and guide).